PsyLogic/lara-tenancy/README.md

 lara-tenancy.test/register
 ```

-Now Go to for example
+After Creating New Tenat from Command line or UI, you can now Go to for example
 ```sh
 tuto.lara-tenancy.test
 ```

 ##### Delete Tenant via Artisan Commande.

+only works in local mode

 ```sh
 $ php artisan tenant:delete tuto